A Coaching Case Study on Emotional Awareness In Coaching

 The tendencies to deceive oneself (self-deceptive enhancement) & the tendency to deceive others

-Hence understanding the emotions in an integrated manner is a key for self-awareness.
+Hence understanding the emotions in an integrated manner is a key to self-awareness.

 Emotion regulation questionnaire (ERQ)